1. Introduction: Why Gaskets and Seals Matter

 In many real-world systems, both components are used together.
 For example, a hydraulic assembly may combine a hydraulic gasket for flange sealing with dynamic seals for pistons and shafts.
 This integrated use of gaskets and seals ensures complete system protection.

-The effectiveness of gasket sealing depends on proper compression and material behavior.
-When a gasket is installed, the applied bolt load compresses the gasket material.
-This compression allows the gasket to conform to surface irregularities and block potential leakage paths.
+The gasket sealing mechanism explained simply is a matter of proper compression.
+When installed, the applied bolt load compresses the gasket material, allowing it to conform to surface irregularities and block potential leakage paths.

 If compression is insufficient, leakage may occur.
 If compression is excessive, the gasket may be damaged, extruded, or experience premature failure.
 Proper design and installation are therefore critical for reliable gasket seals.